piegope/doc/docs/en/rdm/windows/concepts/intermediate-concepts/host-linking-management.md

   title: Host linking and host management
   description: Centralize data in a single host entry, allowing to open multiple types of connection without having to create them.
 ---
-Centralize data in a single host entry, allowing to open multiple types of connection such as RDP, SSH, and websites, without having to create them.
-Launch entries with [templates](/rdm/windows/concepts/intermediate-concepts/templates/), meaning less data entries to manage, which saves time.
+Core to {{ en.RDM }} is entry reusability.
+Define a single host to launch multiple connection types such as RDP, SSH, or PowerShell.
+Create [templates](/rdm/windows/concepts/intermediate-concepts/templates/) to save time on common connection scenarios.
+[Link credentials](/rdm/windows/commands/edit/entries/entry-credentials-options/) to hosts and avoid hardcoding usernames and passwords to ease password rotations.

 ### Related topics